Download our click facts flyer.

 Since gaining research university status in 1996, Georgia State has rapidly built a dynamic and productive research enterprise that addresses major health and societal challenges.
 It is one of 115 leading research universities in the Carnegie Classification of Institutions of Higher Education.
-Faculty received more than $147 million in grants in fiscal year 2017, a university research funding record.
+Georgia State now has the third fastest-growing research portfolio in the country.***

 Arts and Culture